-Based on the test described above, exploration and evaluation assets was impaired by \$939,349 year ended December 31, 2015, respectively.
-These impairment charges were included within the loss for the period in the statement of comprehensive loss.
+Based on the test described above, during the three months ended March 31, 2016, exploration and evaluation assets were impaired by \$214,904 (three months ended March 31, 2015: \$230,100).
+The impairment charges were included within the net loss from continuing operations for the three months ended March 31, 2016 in the statement of loss and comprehensive loss.
 The fair value of the CGU was measured using market approach and Level 3 inputs.